 Men’s Recovery Bible Study

-Women’s Recovery Bible Study – Jesus Is My Higher Power
+Women’s Recovery Bible Study – Jesus Is Our Higher Power

 Wednesdays, 12-1pm, Shea A4

-This interactive workshop for women will explore the ten “laws of boundaries” and show you how to bring new health to your relationships.
+This interactive workshop for women will explore various boundary principles to bring new health to your relationships.

 You will not only learn “when to say yes and how to say no,” but you’ll discover firsthand how sound boundaries give you the freedom to walk as the loving, giving, fulfilled woman God created you to be.